 A postal vote enables you to receive and return your ballot paper via the post rather than going to the polling station.

-Please note that the deadline for completing a Postal Vote for the 2016 Borough Ward Elections is 5pm on Tuesday 19th April.
+Please note that the deadline for receipt of a completed Postal Vote Application form to be valid for the 2017 UK Parliamentary Election is 5pm on Tuesday 23rd May 2017.

 Download and complete the postal vote application form and return it to: